 Benefits of knowing more about your strengths, values, interest, priorities

 Various assessments give you information you’ll be proud to review and find fairly easy to use.
 For example, I might use my knowledge of my husband’s preferred Love Languages and my own when I ask for support from him.
 I might use my Life Values Inventory when trying to decide if a company’s mission would be a good fit for me.
 Both remind me of certain basic personal needs I must meet in order to be happy.

-I prioritize stability, support, and accuracy.
+If my Everything DiSC® assessment shows I’m an SC style, I know that I prioritize stability, support, and accuracy.
 So if I want to make a job change I can seek out something that will meet those priorities, or I can decide it’s time to stretch myself.
 I don’t want to spend all my time out of my comfort zone, however.
 So I might look for opportunities to do more work that requires me to act quickly (or quickly from my perspective) and be more enthusiastic.
 But to make it more comfortable and increase my chances of being successful, I want to look for collaborative environments in which to practice these behaviors.
 Perhaps I’ll look for where I can be part of a group or team where I can fulfill my need for support and stability.

 With increased self-knowledge, I can look at jobs, courses of study, volunteer opportunities, and work assignments more realistically.
 I can use my self-knowledge to keep myself from being misdirected by the status, recognition, pay, prestige, or other measures of success that don’t match my own interests and needs.
 I can act from my own motivations and needs.